 , co-commissioned by the LSO, Royal Concertgebouw Orchestra, Boston Symphony Orchestra and Berlin Radio Choir, was premiered under the baton of Sir Colin Davis in 2008.

 The past five years have brought a successful sequence of concertos: for violinist Vadim Repin, pianist Jean-Yves Thibaudet (his third piano concerto), oboist Nicholas Daniel, violist Lawrence Power and percussionist Colin Currie (his second percussion concerto) and trombonist Jörgen van Rijen.
 Orchestral scores have included Woman of the Apocalypse premiered by Marin Alsop at the Cabrillo Festival and performed by the São Paulo Symphony in 2014, and Symphony No.4 premiered at the 2015 BBC Proms.
 Works with choir include a festive setting of the Gloria

-(to mark the 50th anniversary of the consecration of Coventry Cathedral) and a new setting of the St Luke Passion for chorus and chamber orchestra.
+(to mark the 50th anniversary of the consecration of Coventry Cathedral), St Luke Passion for chorus and string orchestra.
 His one-act chamber opera Clemency has been performed in London, Edinburgh and Boston.
 2014 saw MacMillan launching a new music festival in his home town of Cumnock and 2017 a city-wide celebration of his music in Glasgow.

 In terms of recordings, the Koch Schwann disc of The Confession of Isobel Gowdie